veneresabrina/ChimerDriver/README.md

 ```
 Please note that before testing a new dataset it is needed to perform the "build" step to obtain the required features in the correct format.

+# License

+This project is licensed under the AGPL v3 License - see the [LICENSE.rst](LICENSE.rst) file for details